-- Personal Interview 0-15 points - Essay Statement 0-15points

-• References: 0-15 points

-- Academic Achievement (official High school or GED agency transcripts) 0-5 points - TEAS Entrance exam results: points for a score over the 50% 0-50 points - Residency: 5 points if residence within district - Related work experience: 0 pointsCareer ladder: Yes/No 0 points - Monty Tech High School graduate: 0 points
+- Personal Essay Statement / Interview: 0-15 points - References: 0-15 points - Academic Achievement (official high school or GED agency transcripts): 0-5 points - Post High school / College - TEAS Entrance exam results: points for a score over the 50%: 0-50 points - Residency: 5 points if residence within district - Related work experience: 0-10 points

+- Career ladder: Yes/No 1 point - Monty Tech graduate: 1 point

-The Post-Secondary/Practical Nursing Program Admission Team will rank applicants and accept applicants according to the procedure and criteria contained in this admission policy.
+The Practical Nursing Program Admission Team will rank applicants and accept applicants according to the procedure and criteria contained in this admission policy.
 The Admission Committee will establish and maintain a list of acceptable candidates.
-Priority for admission is given to Monty Tech in district applicants when the scores are equal.
+Priority for admission is given to Monty Tech in-district applicants when the scores are equal.